Estádio José Arcanjo

 Estadio José Arcanjo is a multi-purpose stadium in Olhão, Portugal.
 It is currently used mostly for football matches and is the home stadium of Olhanense.
-The stadium is able to hold 11,622 people and was built in 1984.
+The stadium was able to hold 11,622 people and was built in 1984.
+Currently the capacity is 5,661 people after renovations in 2009 in order to comply with the minimum requirements of the Portuguese first league.